PAY RANGE: N16

 Ensures plans and records are appropriately indexed, organized and maintained; provides plans and information to other city departments, utility companies, public agencies, engineering companies, law firms and the general public.

 REQUIRED KNOWLEDGE, SKILLS AND ABILITIES

 the practices, principles, techniques and instruments used in surveying

-mathematics as it is applied to field surveying and related engineering computations
+mathematics including trigonometry and geometry as it is applied to field surveying and related engineering computations

 the principles, practices, techniques and instruments of computer assisted drafting as required in surveying